kcp-dev/kcp/docs/content/setup/kubectl-plugin.md

 $ kubectl krew install kcp-dev/ws
 $ kubectl krew install kcp-dev/create-workspace
 ```
+!!!
+Note
+    When Installed directly from the repo we use `kubectl create workspace`
+    instead of `kubectl create-workspace`

 The plugins will be [automatically discovered by your current `kubectl` binary](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/):